willhwj/get-a-room-react/README.md

 -------------|-------------
 Staff can create account in the admin portal, log into existing account at the admin portal and create room slots. | Staff can click on registration to create an account and log into her account.
 Once logged in, staff user can create room slots by different criteria.
 Staff can search slots by room types, date, timings and amenities.  | Once a staff user is logged into her account, she is able to search for the relevant slots by the specified criteria.
-Staff can search bookings. | Once a staff user is logged into her account, she can search all bookings, or filter bookings by consumption date & timing, booking date & timing and by customer.
 Staff can create new rooms and new room types. | Once a staff user is logged into her account, she is able to create new rooms under the specified room type.
 She is also able to create new room types
 Staff can create new amenities and assign to room types. | Once a staff user is logged into her account, she is able to create new amenities and assign those amenities to respective room types.
 Consumers can check the availability and price instantly without creating any account in the booking engine. | Consumers can see available room types at different timings and dates, as well as their respective prices, immediately at the booking engine, without any login.